-On May 25, 1960, Rory Storm and the Hurricanes, with Ringo Starr, on drums played the club’s first advertised beat-night session.
+On May 25, 1960, Rory Storm and the Hurricanes, with Ringo Starr on drums, played the club's first beat-night session.
 That paved the way for the Beatles to perform the first of a series of afternoon sessions on Feb.
 9, 1961.
 The band had honed its act in the rough and tumble clubs of Hamburg but had yet to taste success at home.

 "We used to play lunchtime dates," George Harrison recalled in Anthology.
 "We'd get up and go down to the Cavern and play from noon till about two.
 It was very casual.
 We'd have our tea and sandwiches and cigarettes onstage, sing a couple of tunes and tell a few jokes."

 Response from the young office workers in the audience was so positive that the band – Lennon, McCartney, Harrison, bass guitarist Stu Sutcliffe and Pete Best on drums – was brought back for its first evening show on March 21, 1961.